dmerejkowsky/blog/content/en/post/0075-let-s-build-chuck-norris-part-8-ios.md

 [^1]: I heard Carthage is also a good option.
 Did not try it, though.
 [^2]: This recipe was written and shared by my nice colleague Théo Delrieu from [tanker.io](https://tanker.io).
 Say thanks!
 [^3]: Which is not far from [the CI script]({{< ref "/post/0082-introducing-tips-from-a-build-farmer.md" >}}) we use at work by the way.
+[^4]: That is, if you already generated a signing certificate.
+If not, follow the instructions printed in the logs.